 This article is a stub.
 You can help the IndieWebCamp wiki by expanding it.

-pingback is a protocol for web sites to notify other web sites when they've posted a link to them (respectively).
-It has been superseded by the webmention protocol.
+pingback is a legacy XML-RPC based protocol for web sites to notify other web sites when they've posted a link to them (respectively).
+Pingback superseded Trackback and it itself has been superseded by the Webmention protocol.

 How do I implement receiving

 - Second, implement receiving webmention instead (easier to implement, easier to send too).